bkromhout/Minerva/README.md

     (Pretty much anything Minerva knows about your books can be used as a parameter)
     * Sort the search results based on any of those same options
     * Save power searches as Smart lists
-* Dark-themed Material Design

-Minerva is supported on devices running at least Android Lollipop (5.0).
+Minerva sports a dark, Material Design theme, and is supported on devices running at least Android Lollipop (5.0).

 <a name="what_isnt_minerva"/>